TPP: Transparent Page Placement for CXL-Enabled Tiered-Memory: for

-Active LRU-based page promotion helps TPP add some hysteresis to page promotion and only promote pages that are atleast accessed twice within a reasonable time window.
-This, eventually, reduces unnecessary promotion traffic and speeds up the convergence of hot pages across the memory nodes.
+This helps \TPP add some hysteresis to page promotion.
+Besides, as Linux maintains separate LRU lists for anon and file pages, different page types have different promotion rates based on their respective LRU sizes and activeness.
+This speeds up the convergence of hot pages across memory nodes.